-12.1 The Chairperson of the Union Chapter at the Institute shall have a reduction of one-quarter of a full-time teaching load for his or her Department and shall be relieved from his or her non-teaching duties without loss of compensation or status.
+12.1 The Chairman of the Union Chapter at the Institute shall teach the standard load for his Department but shall be relieved from his non-teaching duties without loss of compensation or status.

-12.2 During the last semester in which this Agreement is in effect, the Institute shall release up to six members of the Union Chapter's Negotiating Committee from their non-teaching responsibilities without loss of compensation or status.
+12.2 During the last semester in which this Agreement is in effect, the Institute shall release up to five members of the Union Chapter's Negotiating Committee from their non-teaching responsibilites without loss of compensation or status.

-12.3 The members who constitute the Union Chapter Negotiating Committee, as well as the Union Chapter Chairperson, shall be made known to the Administration no later than six weeks prior to the beginning of the semester for which the reduction is requested.
+12.3 The members who constitute the Union Chapter Negotiating Committee, as well as the Union Chapter Chairman, shall be made known to the Administration no later than six weeks prior to the beginning of the semester for which the reduction is requested.

-12.4 During the term of this Agreement, the Union shall designate three of its bargaining unit members, who may be part-time or full-time faculty, to handle grievances, each of whom shall have a reduction of one-quarter of a full-time teaching load.
+12.4 During the term of this Agreement, the Union shall designate three of its bargaining unit members, who may be part -time or full-time faculty, to handle grievances, each of whom shall have a reduction of one-quarter of a full-time teaching load.
 Such reduction in teaching load shall be without loss of compensation or status.